 Hairstyle evolution: Two of my 3 faves, lol!

-Above: One of the five dearest friends I’ve had the blessings to know in this world (another picture to come).
+Above: One of my two dearest friends in the world (another picture to come).
 When I first met these two sisters in HK, they had arrived as total British hipsters — clubbing till dawn, with at least 3-4 guys chasing after them.
 We each￼ changed a￼ lot, and bonded through our shared spiritual experiences.
-I lived in various places in HK — including with J, who was my longest-standing 26-year friendship, until last year (2021), when he simply cut ties (note: he prefers to limit his online footprint, hence, no pics).
-Yet, my best overall living situation was definitely on car-free Lamma Island, with the sisters and other friends.
-Lamma Is. has 2 fishing villages, sandy beaches, and a global melting pot of residents (plus, a coal-fired power plant, unfortunately).
-Though time and distance may now separate us (Ireland, Australia/India?, Canada), I will be forever grateful for their profound friendship: no expectations, contrived scenarios, or conditions.
+Our time together was precious on car-free Lamma Island, a fishing village with sandy beaches and a global melting pot of residents (plus, a coal-fired power plant, unfortunately).
+Though time and distance may now separate us (Ireland, Australia/India?, Canada), I will be forever grateful for their profound friendship.
 They truly and unselfishly wished well for me – in this life and beyond.

 S. and Jacob, my favourite dog of 4.
 I had found him abandoned on an aboriginal reserve.
 He and I went through hell together, due to 7 dreadful weeks of extremely hardy mites / scabies.
 Jacob also gave me my first and last taste of motherhood, by having to wake up every 2 hours to feed him, lol.